raikrahul/42/Lesson 2 -SeeFalseSharing.md

    Now one could compile, link, run, like -  [ Please see *Lesson 1*]
     `clang++ see_false_sharing.cpp -std=c++17 -O3 -lbenchmark -lpthread -o false_sharing`

-   The point of this exercise is to to know, how much `time` can updating a global, shared, and protected variable [ take a note of the size of the variable ] can take.
+   The point of this exercise is to know how much `time` can updating a global, shared, and protected variable [ take a note of the size of the variable ] can take.

 Now, one could introduce a per function's local atomic variable and measure the cost of operations, by inserting into the file `see_false_sharing.cpp`